PSAT Test-Taking Strategies: Top 3 Tips

 This approach is not optimal for the PSAT.
 On the PSAT, you benefit from moving around within a section if you come across tough questions, because the harder questions are worth the same number of points as the easier questions.
 It doesn’t matter how you arrive at the correct answer—only that you bubble in the correct answer choice.

-PSAT Strategy #1: Triaging the Test
+1) PSAT Test-Taking Strategies: Triaging the Test

 You do not need to complete questions on the PSAT in order.
 Every student has different strengths and should attack the test with those strengths in mind.
 Your main objective on the PSAT should be to score as many points as you can.
 While approaching questions out of order may seem counter-intuitive, it is a surefire way to achieve your best score.